-- 49. As detailed above the overall result of the Customer Services and Waste changes result in savings of £114k for South Ribble and £234k for Chorley.
-These savings, once approved, will contribute toward the Shared Service savings targets within both Councils MTFS. - 50.
-To enable this restructure both Councils will need to set aside reserves of £182k at Chorley Council and £90k at South Ribble to fund two years of apprentices.
+58. As detailed in the report, the Customer Services and Waste changes result in savings of £86k for South Ribble.
+These savings, once approved, will contribute toward the Shared Service savings targets within both Councils MTFS.

 Comments of the Monitoring Officer